 "If the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that is going to happen to you all day long."

 But starting the day with your most daunting task is, well, daunting.
 It can be too easy to procrastinate, making it even harder to get your day started.
-Sometimes, clearing away a few small tasks can give you the momentum to tackle your frog.
+Sometimes, clearing away a few small tasks early on can give you the momentum to tackle your frog.
 In a study of creative work inside businesses, researchers Teresa Amabile and Steven J. Kramer found that making incremental progress, a.k.a. small wins, leads to more productivity in the long run.

 Whether you work better by eating the frog, or tackling some small tadpoles first, find your ideal rhythm and get started right away!